Domain Adapted Large Language Models for Additive Manufacturing: Conclusion

 \section{Conclusion}

-In this work, AdditiveLLM2 is shown to outperform its pretrained and instruction tuned base counterparts of the Gemma 3 model \cite{team_gemma_2025} after stages of domain adaptive pretraining and visual instruction tuning.
-The model trained on a selection of open-access additive manufacturing articles establishes that domain adaptation is possible on a relatively small dataset of around 45 million tokens over 3 epochs for each stage.
-Evaluated on AM benchmarking tasks, the visual instruction tuned variant of AdditiveLLM2 (built upon \texttt{Gemma-\allowbreak 3-\allowbreak 12b-\allowbreak it}) exhibits the best performance in vision based tasks and language tasks, achieving accuracy in general knowledge upwards of 90\%.
-With this, domain adaptive pretraining in conjunction with instruction tuning offer a accessible method of specializing large language models to a given domain such as additive manufacturing.
+In this work, the series of domain adapted models are shown to outperform their respective base counterparts after stages of domain adaptive pretraining and visual instruction tuning.
+Each model was trained on a selection of open-access additive manufacturing articles establishing that domain adaptation is possible on a relatively small dataset of around 45 million tokens over 3 epochs for each stage.
+Evaluated on AM benchmarking tasks, the visual instruction tuned variant of these domain adapted models (built upon \texttt{Gemma-\allowbreak 3-\allowbreak 12b-\allowbreak it}) exhibits the best performance in vision based tasks and language tasks, achieving accuracy in general knowledge upwards of 90\%.
+Larger models such as the domain adapted \texttt{Gemma-\allowbreak 4-\allowbreak 31b-\allowbreak it} display greater capability in general domain knowledge in both short answer and multiple choice form, however perform similarly on visual tasks.
+With this, domain adaptive pretraining in conjunction with instruction tuning offer an accessible method of specializing large language models to a given domain such as additive manufacturing.